kazumaxneo/MAG_refinement/README.md

   Output directory for refined assemblies.

 <br><br>
+## Warnings
+This script performs well only when contamination is minimal to avoid connecting contaminated contigs.
+It is recommended that CheckM contamination values be less than 5%.
+<br><br>

 ## How to cite
 These tool should be cited.<br>
 - Bankevich A, Nurk S, Antipov D, Gurevich AA, Dvorkin M, Kulikov AS, Lesin VM, Nikolenko SI, Pham S, Prjibelski AD, Pyshkin AV, Sirotkin AV, Vyahhi N, Tesler G, Alekseyev MA, Pevzner PA.
 SPAdes: a new genome assembly algorithm and its applications to single-cell sequencing.
 J Comput Biol.
 2012 May;19(5):455-77. doi: 10.1089/cmb.2012.0021.
 Epub 2012 Apr 16.
 PMID: 22506599; PMCID: PMC3342519.